David N. Myers: Academic career

 Myers joined the faculty of the UCLA History Department in 1991 as a lecturer and 1992 as an assistant professor.
 He published his first book, Re-Inventing the Jewish Past: European Jewish Intellectuals and the Zionist Return to History, in 1995.
-Myers served for ten years as the director of the UCLA Center for Jewish Studies and, from 2010–15, as the Robert N. Burr Department Chair of the UCLA History Department.
+Myers served for ten years as the director of the UCLA Center for Jewish Studies and, from 2010 to 2015, as the Robert N. Burr Department Chair of the UCLA History Department.
 He also has served since 2003 as the co-editor, along with Elliott Horowitz and Natalie Dohrmann, of the Jewish Quarterly Review.
 He is an elected fellow of the American Academy for Jewish Research.
 He received the inaugural Sady and Ludwig Kahn Chair in Jewish History at UCLA in 2015.

 In 2022, he completed a book with Nomi M. Stolzenberg on the Satmar Hasidic community of Kiryas Joel, New York.
 This book, American Shtetl, was awarded the National Jewish Book Award for American Jewish Studies in 2022.

 Myers' early work focused on the intersection of the history of Jewish historiography and the history of Zionism in his dissertation and first book on the founding generation of the Institute for Jewish Studies of the Hebrew University in Jerusalem.
 His next book, Resisting History, continued his interest in intellectual history and modes of historical thought, but shifted focus to German Jewish thinkers in the late Wilhelmine and Weimar eras.
 Myers' next book, Between Jew and Arab, engaged the enigmatic Jewish thinker Simon Rawidowicz—and an intriguing essay on Palestinian refugees that he wrote for inclusion in his monumental book Bavel vi-Yerushalayim, but ultimately decided not to include.
 Myers then wrote a short synthesis on Jewish history as part of the Oxford University Press VSI series.
 His next book, The Stakes of History, was a reflection on the historian and historiographical practice that was initially delivered as the Franz Rosenzweig Lectures at Yale in 2014.
 Already in the early 2000s, Myers began to develop a scholarly interest in the history and politics of Haredi communities, especially Kiryas Joel, New York.
 For almost two decades, he worked together with his wife on a book on Kiryas Joel that was published in 2022 as American Shtetl.
 At present, Myers is working on a research project devoted to mid-twentieth-century population displacements through the lens of political and affective history.